Skip to main content

 Scope and Contents

-In turn, the letters from Austin Wellington document his experiences during the Seige of Port Hudson, skirmishes in Louisiana, and battles in Virginia, the Carolinas and Georgia.
+Austin Wellington's letters document his experiences during the Siege of Port Hudson, skirmishes in Louisiana, and battles in Virginia, the Carolinas, and Georgia.
 Wellington describes camp life, travel, illness, and interactions with enemy soldiers.
 The letters also illustrate his first encounters with plantations and slavery, African American troops, and the living conditions of Southern men and women.

 Dates